pkreye/cobisolv/README.rst

     -d
         Final output will be printed as comma delimited data, allowing for aggregation of multiple runs in a single data file.

-    -i infile
-        Name of the file for the input QUBO.
-This option is mandatory.
     -o outfile
         Optional output filename.
         Default is the standard output.